 On February 7, 2019, the Company signed an amendment to the EPCS Option Agreement (the "Amendment"), funding, through EPCS, the purchase of several land parcels adjacent to the land owned by EPCS.
 These parcels fill small gaps in and around the proposed plant site lands owned by EPCS.
 Pursuant to the Amendment, in the event that EPCS is not ultimately acquired under the EPCS Option Agreement, the ownership of these land parcels will be transferred to Mangan at no additional cost.
-The amount of CZK 3,500,000 (\$203,220) was fully paid as at September 30, 2019.
-The Company also signed a purchase contract with the Municipality of Trnavka for a 2.96-hectare parcel of land adjacent to the Chvaletice Manganese Project tailings, on which the Company plans to construct a visual and acoustic barrier between Trnavka and the Chvaletice Manganese Project tailings.
-The total amount of CZK 2,026,990 (approximately \$120,000) will be paid in four installments, conditional on the Environmental Impact Assessment ("EIA") and permitting milestones.
-The first payment, representing 10% of the total amount, CZK 202,699 (\$11,867) was during fiscal 2019.
+The amount of CZK 3,500,000 (CAD\$203,220) was fully paid as at September 30, 2019.
+The Company also signed a purchase contract with the Municipality of Trnavka for a 2.96-hectare parcel of land adjacent to the Chvaletice Manganese Project, on which the Company plans to construct a visual and acoustic barrier between Trnavka and the Chvaletice Manganese Project.
+The total amount of CZK 2,026,990 (approximately CAD\$120,000) will be paid in four instalments, conditional on the EIA and permitting milestones.
+The first payment, representing 10% of the total amount, CZK 202,699 (CAD\$11,867) was paid during FY'19.